 We sometimes think that native plants have to be purchased from special growers or laboriously grown from seed, planted into perfect locations, and carefully nurtured.
 But native plants often show up in places where they were not planted, and we are finding them on the trail!
 In some cases plants that we did put in on purpose are producing seed and spreading that way.
 But we also find native species that we did not plant, and likely were not planted on purpose by anyone.
-It is very likely that you can also find some of these native plants on your property too.
-If you want to keep them, all you need to do is let them grow!
+It is exciting to know that even though the land along the trail has been disturbed so many times, there must still be some native plant seeds lying dormant in the soil.
+It is very likely that you can also find some of these native plants on your property.
+If you want to keep them, all you need to do is let them grow.
 Free native plants!

 Juncus tenuis (path rush)